-Over a century ago, Isabella Stewart Gardner gave her Palace and collection to the city of Boston, with a bequest that it be preserved and protected "for the education and enjoyment of the public forever."
-Today, carrying out this unique vision requires special care in preserving the collection and the historic building—with the result that careful research, evaluation, and conservation remain a vital part of the Museum’s activities.
+Over a century ago, in 1903, Isabella Stewart Gardner gave her Museum to the city of Boston, and ensured it would be maintained and protected "for the education and enjoyment of the public forever."
+Carrying out this unique vision requires special care to preserve Gardner’s complete collection, which spans 30 centuries and includes paintings, sculpture, furniture, textiles, ceramics, metals, manuscripts, works on paper, and archival materials.